 It has long been known that the bore hole created by oil, gas and water wells can act as a conduit and allow substances from normally separate layers to combine and in some cases contaminate other layers.
 To prevent this problem wells are cased using metal and cement.
 When done properly this protective layer does its job.
 The problem is it does not last forever.
 Cement cracks, pipes rusts and in some cases the job just wasn't done right in the first place.
 And the casing only goes down to about 50 feet below the last usable aquifer.
+Many early wells were cased but no cement was used to fill the annulus outside the casing.
 During World War II the casing from many wells was removed to turn in as scrap metal for the war effort.
 When these thing happen there is a problem.

 A map of Abandoned Wells found by Venango PaSEC and wells plugged by DEP

 See the Map

 Photos of some abandoned wells